Tyranicangel/todo/ReadMe.md

 To-Do application available for Desktop, Mobile and Web

 ## Keywords
-Angular, Node, Express, Material, Mongo
+Angular, Node, Express, Material, Mongo, Ionic

 ## Installation
 Set the database,run the migrations and install the components using nodes npm package manager.